PrivSec-dev/banking-apps-compat-report/README.md

 # Banking apps compatibility with GrapheneOS

-Report and track international banking app compatibility with GrapheneOS, including which workarounds may be required.
+Report and track international banking app compatibility with GrapheneOS, including workarounds that may be required for those apps.

-## Tablet of Contents
+## Table of Contents

 - [Introduction](#introduction)
 - [Usage](#usage)